-Market Transformation Plan: The applicant should provide a market transformation plan, including the following: Identification of target market, market size, potential size/impact of the technology innovation, competitors, customers, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan Identification of a product development and/or service plan, commercialization timeline (including an estimated number of years to commercialization if awarded), financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. Manufacturing Plan, and product distribution.
-Technical Qualifications The Technical Qualifications and Resources should contain the following and Resources (Approximately 20% of the Technical Volume) The Technical Qualifications and Resources should contain the following information: • Describe the project team's unique qualifications and expertise, including those of key subrecipients. • Describe the project team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project. • This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. • Describe the time commitment of the key team members to support the project. • Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable. • Diversity, Equity, and Inclusion Plan (submitted separately) that addresses how diversity, equity, and inclusion objectives will be incorporated in the project. • For multi-organizational or multi-investigator projects, describe succinctly: • The roles and the work to be performed by each Pl and Key Participant; • Business agreements between the applicant and each Pl and Key Participant; • How the various efforts will be integrated and managed; • Process for making decisions on scientific/technical direction; • Publication arrangements; • Intellectual Property issues; and • Communication plans iii.
-Resumes iv.
-Letters of Commitment v.
-Statement of Project Objectives (SOPO)
+Technical Qualifications and Resources (Approximately 20% of the Technical Volume)

+The Technical Qualifications and Resources should contain the following information:

+- Describe the Project Team's unique qualifications and expertise, including those of key subrecipients. - Describe the Project Team's existing equipment and facilities that will enable/facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project. - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
+Resumes do not count towards the page limit.
+Multi-page resumes are not allowed. - Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable. - Attach letters of commitment from all subrecipient/third party cost share providers as an appendix.
+Letters of commitment do not count towards the page limit. - Attach any letters of commitment from partners/end users as an appendix (1 page maximum per letter).
+Letters of commitment do not count towards the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - o How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - Publication arrangements; - o Intellectual Property issues; and - Communication plans